-Welcome to the Odyssey of the Mind creative problem-solving program!
+Thank you for joining the worldwide family of creative problem solvers in Odyssey of the Mind.
 Whether this is your first experience with OMTM or if you're a seasoned OMer, it's important that you read this guide thoroughly.
 This guide is updated annually so please pay close attention to all sections, especially the General Rules section since those rules pertain to every team.